-A client fed Solmin which has all sulphate soluble minerals, from 1989 with excellent results.
-In 2005, he was talked into chelated minerals by a salesman, after which his heifers become smaller and showed mineral deficiency signs, as seen in this photo.
-Despite being a crossbred, it has a smaller body and shows cobalt deficiency (hair growing on top of its neck), zinc deficiency (hair on its crown) and thinner bones.
+These are promoted by some as superior with lots of flowery words, but no comparative trials.
+A client fed Solminix soluble minerals from 1989 with excellent results.
+In 2005, he was 'sold' on chelated minerals by a salesman, since then his cows have become smaller and show mineral deficiencies, as seen in the photo to the right.
+This cow below is an example.
+Despite being a crossbred, it has a smaller body and shows severe cobalt deficiency (hair growing on top of its neck) and thinner bones.

-Mercury is usually used when chelating, to bind elements as done with silver in amalgam teeth fillings.
+Chelating of minerals refers to a theoretical bonding to improve absorption, which is quite often done by using mercury.
+Mercury is also used to bind the silver in amalgam fillings in teeth.
 Chelated minerals cost 10 to 15 times more per milligram of elemental mineral compared to normal, natural sulphate sources.
 All comparative trials should be done on an equal cost basis, otherwise they are useless.
-I've been suggesting to Ruakura and NZ research people for 50 years that they do all trials on an equal cost basis, but still very few do, making some of the millions of research dollars spent annually a waste.
-Some of it is farmer's money.
+I've been suggesting this to NZ research people for 50 years, but still very few do it, making some of the millions of dollars spent annually a waste.
+Some of it is farmer money.
 An example is the AgResearch \$5,000,000 spent on research trying to reduce methane production by ruminants.
-It was a complete waste because the suggested solutions were to grow Sulla, a low producing legume that doesn't survive.
-Clover pastures make less methane than ryegrass pastures, but that has not been promoted, the opposite has, by those recommending the use of urea, but not recommending LimeMagPlus (a lime, serpentine magnesium and deficient elements based on a ryegrass pasture mix) that grows more clover and pasture.
+It was a complete waste because the suggested solutions were to grow Sulla, a low producing legume that doesn't survive, etc. Clover pastures make less methane than ryegrass pastures, but that has not been promoted, the opposite has, by those recommending the use of urea, but not recommending LimeMagPlus (a lime, Serpentine magnesium and element mix).